DrugLib.com — Drug Information Portal

 Postmarketing Experience

-The following adverse reactions have been identified during post-approval use of CRESTOR: arthralgia, hepatic failure, hepatitis, jaundice and memory loss.
+The following adverse reactions have been identified during postapproval use of CRESTOR: arthralgia, fatal and non-fatal hepatic failure, hepatitis, jaundice, thrombocytopenia, depression, sleep disorders (including insomnia and nightmares), peripheral neuropathy and gynecomastia.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-REPORTS OF SIDE EFFECTS / ADVERSE REACTIONS RELATED TO CRESTOR
+REPORTS OF SUSPECTED CRESTOR SIDE EFFECTS / ADVERSE REACTIONS

 Below is a sample of reports where side effects / adverse reactions may be related to Crestor.
-The information is not vetted and should not be cosidered as verified clinical evidence.
+The information is not vetted and should not be considered as verified clinical evidence.

-Possible Crestor side effects / adverse reactions in female
+Possible Crestor side effects / adverse reactions in 63 year old female

 Suspect drug(s):